Written by Charles Turner

 The basic ministry of BBTI is to train missionaries in linguistics.
 This prepares them to hear any sound made by the human voice.
 It enables them to say that sound just like a native speaker and symbolize that sound with a symbol taken from a phonetic alphabet.
 This study of speech sounds and how they are made by the human vocal apparatus is called Phonetics.
 It enables the missionary to have a very good ear for hearing the distinctions of sounds made in any language in the world.
 It also enables him to describe how these sounds are made.
 For example, the sound “p” is described as a voiceless, bilabial stop.
 That is, the air stream coming from the lungs is stopped at the closure of the two lips, thus forming the sound “p.”
 Every sound made by the human voice can be so described.
 Once the missionary knows how the sounds are made, he can say them the same way and symbolize them with a phonetic symbol.

-These symbolized phonetic sounds become the basis for doing a Phonemic analysis of the sound system of any language.
+These symbolized phonetic sounds become the basis for the study of Phonemics, an analysis of the sound system of a language.
 By doing a phonemic analysis of the sounds found during the study of the phonetics of a language, the missionary can discover which of these sounds is heard distinctly by the native people.
 This is especially helpful for missionaries who are reducing a language to a written form for the first time.
 This enables them to make a scientific alphabet based on phonemic principles rather than just guess work.

 After learning Phonetics and Phonemics, we teach the students to discover and describe the word structures of several languages.
 The principles they learn will apply to learning the word structures of any language.
 This study is called Morphology.
 After this, they learn how to discover and describe the sentence structure of any language on earth.
 This study is called Syntax.